 Real Communication vs. Alternative Facts

 Crossroads is all about being real.
 When we launched in 2012, we were built on a foundation of 25 years of ethical and honest communications as Barkley Public Relations.
-Real seemed like a natural place for us to live when we were thinking about what our new company was going to stand for five years ago.
+Real seemed like a natural place for us to live when we were thinking about what our new company was going to stand for six years ago.
 In the 21st Century, we believe brands and individuals need to be real in order to operate in the marketplace of commerce and ideas.

 Reality and truth seem to be under attack these days.
 Just recently, a political communicator suggested that alternative facts could exist in certain situations where the actual facts might be at opposition to one’s point of view on an issue.
 Let’s be clear.
 When it comes to facts, there is only one set.
 There are not alternative facts.

 Our profession of public relations is in a unique position to make sure that facts are presented to the public, the media and other influencers to help them be informed and take action.
 Our profession can also do just the opposite and contribute to an environment where alternative facts gain traction and the truth is lost.